ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

                         the level of logging to use
 ```

-The three most important arguments are `--model_path` where you have to specify the path of the model to load, `--tensors` that lets you specify a list of tensor names in the TensorFlow graph that contain the weights you want to collect, and finally `--output_directory` that lets you specify where the NPY files (one for each tensor name specified) will be saved.
+The three most important arguments are `--model_path` where you have to specify the path of the model to load, `--tensors` that lets you specify a list of tensor names in the Torch graph that contain the weights you want to collect, and finally `--output_directory` that lets you specify where the NPY files (one for each tensor name specified) will be saved.

 In order to figure out the names of the tensors containing the weights you want to collect, the best way is to inspect the graph of the model with TensorBoard.